holdenhewett/elizabeth-hewett.com/content/about/_index.md

 custom doors and windows for high profile clients.
 I had the opportunity to work with architects and builders in many parts of the US to create technical drawings in AutoCAD for manufacturing.

+Currently I am working with individuals to design and build their own tiny homes on wheels.
+I consult on design and provide build assistance.
+My goal is to empower those who would like to build their own home.
+I offer insight and knowledge to tackle the uniqueness of building for mobilization and space efficiency.
+I also provide knowledge on tools, products, technique, unique design considerations, safety and performance.

-As I move onto the next step of my career, I am looking to use my knowledge, previous experience, and skills in 3D CAD to create comprehensive designs of high-performance residential buildings.
-I hope to share my enthusiasm, dive into my passion, and, most importantly, learn from the amazing community of builders and designers in the Bellingham area.
-Sustainability should be the standard, and I want to help make that a reality for this beautiful place that we live.
+Moving forward, I am seeking opportunities to expand my CAD skills and broaden my diversity of knowledge.
+I hope to share my enthusiasm, dive into my passion, and, most importantly, learn from the amazing community in the Bellingham area.